ubclaunchpad/rocket/README.md

 }
 ```

-## Architecture

-### Rocket
+### Creating Your Own Rocket Plugin

-The [Bot](bot/bot.go) holds references to structures that we use to communicate with our external dependencies (Slack, GitHub, and Postgres).
-It also contains logic for handling Slack messages.
-The `commands` property maps from command name to command handler.

-[server.go](server/server.go) defines some handlers for HTTP requests.
-Our website will make requests to `/api/teams` and `/api/members` to display information about our teams and members.
-Note that content is served over HTTPS using `acme/autocert` to get TLS certificates from LetsEncrypt.

-#### Plugins

-A plugin is intended to be a standalone component of Rocket.
+Features can easily be added to Rocket through Rocket's plugin framework.
 A Rocket Plugin is simply any type that implements the [Plugin](plugin/plugin.go) interface:

 ```go
 // Plugin is any type that exposes Slack commands and event handlers, and can